chrisphyffer/api-example-django/PHYFFER_NOTES.md

 Read the comments always.
 Play around with the API
 Scaffold the views to get a ui prototype working immediately with fake data.
+PSEUDOCODE first.
+No defensive coding yet.

+NOTES:
+Avoided storing Patient information locally - EHR/HIIPA, avoid storing locally as much as possible?

+NOTES on Chrono end :
+It appears that the `patient chart` api endpoint is missing from the docs.